 In the customer market, broker agents try to acquire energy generation capacity from local producers, and load capacity from local energy consumers.
-Brokers can buy and sell energy through two different mechanisms, tariffs and individual contracts (although individual contracts will not be implemented before the 2014 competition).
-For most customers, such as households, small businesses, and small energy producers, brokers may offer tariffs that specify pricing and other terms, and customers must choose among the tariffs on offer.
-For larger producers or consumers that do not interact directly with the wholesale markets (for example, a large industrial facility, a university campus, or a greenhouse complex with many CHP units), brokers may negotiate individual contracts.
-Tariff offerings and contract negotiations may be conducted at any time, without regard to the daily and hourly cycle of the simulation, as depicted in Figure 2.
-However, tariffs will be published to retail customers in batches, once every six simulated hours.
+Brokers buy and sell energy in the customer market by offering tariff contracts that specify pricing and other terms, and customers choose among the tariffs on offer whenever they decide to evaluate tariffs.
+New tariffs and certain types of tariff modifications may be posted by a broker at any time, without regard to the daily and hourly cycle of the simulation.
+However, tariffs will be published to retail customers and to competing brokers in batches, once every six simulated hours.